Taking planning from static to active and having those strategic conversations…

 “The important bit is that your systems can integrate and they can enable collaboration not only at a systems level, but at a people level too,” he notes.

 As for ‘openness’, that means Application Programming Interfaces, right?
 “One of the technologies is an open API, that’s the preferred method and it can perform well.
 But many businesses don’t have API-ready platforms themselves, so you have to offer more,” Addley confirms.

 And it doesn’t have to be ‘high tech’ either, at least not conceptually.
 He says something akin to the humble chat app can play a major role in advancing the Age of Industry Transformation, and it all has to do with the fact that people do business with people.

 “If you’ve got the procurement department beating up vendors just for another cent off, it doesn’t actually help matters, it introduces additional risk into the supply chain,” Addley points out.
 “But even in the absence of integrated systems [a preferred scenario, obviously], you can achieve better cooperation if people are equipped to talk to one another very easily.”

 Addley looks to business collaboration apps delivering clever stuff like context analytics resting on data contained in enterprise systems, as well as easy sharing of screens and other information involved in various business processes.
 But at its heart, it’s simply a repurposing of a tool which has its roots somewhere back in the 1990s.

-The Age of Industry Transformation is the topic for an upcoming Lunch Box webinar where Matthew Addley will present the concept to attendees, and will then discuss in a roundtable with DX professionals representing enterprises who have or are undergoing transformational change.
-The event is on at midday AEST, 2pm NZST on 28 August.
+The Age of Industry Transformation is the topic of our Lunch Box webinar where Matthew Addley presents the concept to attendees, and then discusses in a roundtable with DX professionals representing enterprises who have or are undergoing transformational change.